andersonh-uta/PythonForLinguistsTalk/README.md

 # PythonForLinguistsTalk
 Notebooks and sample data from my Python for Linguists talk at UTA (Feb 16th, 2018).

+The .ipynb file is what the talk was given directly from, with a bit of touching up.
+The .tex file was automatically generated from the .ipynb file using nbconvert, and compiled into the .pdf file also in this repository.

 # Running this notebook

 To run this notebook, you will need to install the following Python libraries: